-You may be wondering about the title , ” Indian Version of Atkins Diet “.
+You may be wondering about the title, ” Indian Version of Atkins Diet “.
 But just because a thought originated in the west does not mean that it cannot be adopted in the east.
 Yes, of course, the east-west union needs to be customized as per regional preferences.
 Every business idea that flew from east to west or west to east underwent makeovers to suit the lifestyle needs of people in regions across the globe.
-And this holds particularly true for extremely-personal lifestyle needs such as food & diet.
+This holds particularly true for extremely-personal lifestyle needs such as food & diet.

 Image : Copyright: kolotuschenko / 123RF Stock Photo

-Tastes differ from one region to another and diet plans need to be altered accordingly to suit every dieter’s unique needs.
-In this article, we are going to discuss how we can give an Indian makeover to the western Atkins diet and we hope you will be able to enjoy your meals without having to compromise on your taste, with this Indian Version of Atkins Diet .
+Tastes differ from one region to another and hence, diet plans need to be altered accordingly to suit every dieter’s unique needs.
+In this article, we are going to discuss how we can give an Indian makeover to the western Atkins diet.
+We hope you will be able to enjoy your meals without having to compromise on your taste, with this Indian Version of Atkins Diet.

-In Very simple terms , Atkins diet refers to a very low carbohydrate, high protein and high fiber diet.
+In Very simple terms, Atkins diet refers to a very low carbohydrate, high protein, and a high fiber diet.
 It Believes in the process of Ketogenesis.

-- Atkins diet is all about restricting carbs from your diet and providing the alternate source of fuel to the body in the form of Protein and fiber.
+- Atkins diet is all about restricting carbs from your diet as well as providing the alternate source of fuel to the body in the form of Protein and fiber.

 - In the absence of adequate glucose, the body starts metabolizing fat stores from the body, thus facilitating weight loss.

-Atkins diet has following 4 phases that accounts from weight loss to weight maintenance after the program.
+Atkins diet has the following 4 phases that account from weight loss to weight maintenance after the program.

 This phase continues for 2 weeks.
-During these 2 weeks you are allowed to eat Low carb and high fiber foods like veggies.
-Foods that are high in fat and Foods that are high in protein. your total intake for carb should not exceed 20 grams per day.
+During these 2 weeks, you are allowed to eat Low carb and high fiber foods like veggies.
+Foods that are high in fat as well as Foods that are high in protein. your total intake for carb should not exceed 20 grams per day.
 The sudden change in the routine will cause a rise in your metabolism and will kick start the weight loss process.

-Once you are done with your induction phase (most people carry it on for more than 2 weeks), you can then start adding some fruits , more of low carb veggies and some protein through nuts in your diet.
+Once you are done with your induction phase (most people carry it on for more than 2 weeks), you can then start adding some fruits, more of low carb veggies as well as some protein through nuts in your diet.
 This phase is more about restoring your nutritional balance.

 This phase is to be initiated when you are roughly 4-5 kgs away from your actual goal / ideal weight.
 This phase involves adding more healthy and complex carbs to your diet routine.
-The pace of weight loss slows down during this phase . exercises are very important in this phase as this involves fine tuning or in other words toning of your body muscles and getting into a good body shape.
+The pace of weight loss slows down during this phase. exercises are very important in this phase as this involves fine-tuning or in other words toning of your body muscles as well as getting into a good body shape.

-This phase involves eating good quantity of healthy carbs .
-Basically a nutritionally balanced diet that helps you in maintaining your lost weight.
+This phase involves eating a good quantity of healthy carbs.
+Basically, a nutritionally balanced diet that helps you in maintaining your lost weight.

-A lot of people try to remain in the induction phase for a long period of time to be able to lose more weight . while there are others who do not go into much complexities and eat a lot high protein foods along with lots of veggies and fruits right from phase 1.
-Basically it all depends on what suits you more in terms of weight loss.
+A lot of people try to remain in the induction phase for a long period of time to be able to lose more weight . while there are others who do not go into many complexities and eat a lot of high protein foods along with lots of veggies and fruits right from phase 1.
+Basically, it all depends on what suits you more in terms of weight loss.

 Food List to Consider for Indian Version Of Atkins Diet:

-Here is a detailed list of foods that are allowed and foods that are to be avoided while following this Indian version of Atkins Diet.
+Here is a detailed list of foods that are allowed as well as foods that are to be avoided while following this Indian version of Atkins Diet.